Mapalo04/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-The script 12-directory_permissions creats a directory called my_dir with permissions 751 in the working directory The script 13-change_group changes the group owner to school for the file hello
+The script 12-directory_permissions creats a directory called my_dir with permissions 751 in the working directory The script 13-change_group changes the group owner to school for the file hello The script 100-change_owner_and_group changes the owner and group owner to vincent and staff respectively of all the files and directories
+The script 101-symbolic_link_permissions changes the owner and group of the symbolic_link _hello to vincent and staff respectively
+The script 102-if_only changes the owner of the file hello to betty only if belongs to guillaume The script 103-Star_Wars plays the StarWars IV episode in the terminal